zengjixiang/jina/docs/concepts/serving/executor/add-endpoints.md

 (openapi-deployment)=
 ## OpenAPI from Executor endpoints

-When deploying an Executor and serving it with HTTP, Jina uses FastAPI to expose all Executor endpoints as HTTP endpoints, and you can enjoy a corresponding OpenAPI via the Swagger UI.
+When deploying an Executor and serving it with HTTP, Jina-serve uses FastAPI to expose all Executor endpoints as HTTP endpoints, and you can enjoy a corresponding OpenAPI via the Swagger UI.
 You can also add descriptions and examples to your DocArray and Pydantic types so your users and clients can enjoy an API.